simonappleton/markdown-cv/index.md

 *May 2012 – Nov 2013*

-Management information and internal reporting using MS SQL Server, Excel, Access, VBA and Business Objects.
+ - Management information and internal reporting using MS SQL Server, Excel, Access, VBA and Business Objects.
+ - Involved the management and manipulation of large complex datasets from multiple sources.

 ### Energy Saving Trust
 **Reporting Officer, Energy Assistance Package**